 Running Scripts from a Command Prompt

-So far in this tutorial, you have been running commands and scripts using the Jython Shell.
+So far in this tutorial, commands and scripts have been run using the Jython Shell.
 Scripts can also be run from the command line by adding the flag -script to the startup script.

 Open a text editor (e.g., gedit, vi, WordPad), and edit the <local path>/Data/Scripting/classify-pixels.py file to run in your environment.